NoahZinsmeister/web3-webpacked/README.md

   - `ethereumjs-util`: Exposes the [ethereumjs-util](https://github.com/ethereumjs/ethereumjs-util) package.

-## Note
+## Notes
-To ensure that your code is accessing the most up-to-date variables, be sure not to hard code values like the `web3js` instance, the default `account`, the current `networkId`, etc. Instead, call functions like `w3w.getWeb3js()` on demand, whenever you need a `web3js` instance.
-The exception to this rule is if you are displaying e.g. the current account to the user in an HTML element.
-In such cases, be sure to include logic in your handlers that update static elements appropriately.
+- To ensure that your code is accessing the most up-to-date variables, be sure not to hard code values like the `web3js` instance, the default `account`, the current `networkId`, etc. Instead, call functions like `w3w.getWeb3js()` on demand, whenever you need a `web3js` instance.

+- `web3-webpacked` is forced to be opinionated, and has integrated web3js in lieu of possible alternatives like [ethjs](https://github.com/ethjs/ethjs).
+In the future, it's possible that two branches will be maintained, with web3js and ethjs compatibility respectively.
+There is also an argument to be made for letting users build `web3-webpacked` themselves with arbitrary versions of these web3 APIs (how exactly this would look is TBD).
+If any of this is of interest, please submit an issue with your ideas/comments.